demoleiwang/GradientMPB/README.md

 # GradientMPB (Coming Soon)
-ICDM 2022 paper: Mitigating Popularity Bias in Recommendation with Unbalanced Interactions: A Gradient Perspective
+Code for ICDM 2022 paper: Mitigating Popularity Bias in Recommendation with Unbalanced Interactions: A Gradient Perspective